15 Tips to Increase Your Credit Score

 If you want to fix your credit, there's one easy and free way; get a copy of all three annual reports.
 One is not better than the other, so it doesn't matter which one you choose.
 When reviewing each report closely for discrepancies or errors with the information that appears on them (such as incorrect addresses), don't hesitate to dispute any mistakes that were made.

-26% of people have at least one potentially material error in their credit files.
+26% of people have at least one potential material error in their credit files.
 These errors can be as simple as a misspelled name or address, or more costly mistakes like an account that is reported late or delinquent when it should not be, debts listed twice on your report, and closed accounts still showing up open; even if the balance has been paid off.
 All these things make you look less favorable for loans and other financial applications.

 Notifying the credit reporting agency of wrong or outdated information will Increase Your Credit Score as soon as the false information is removed.
 20% of consumers who identified mistakes saw their credit scores increase when they notified these agencies and corrected any errors.